Vicentia/frodokem640_sidechannel_decapsulation/README.md

 OUTPUT_DIR_TRUNCATED      = output_decapsulation_truncated
 OUTPUT_DIR_TRUNCATED_TRIM = output_decapsulation_truncated_TRIM
 ```
+**Notebook - [TRACE] FrodoKEM-640.ipynb** - everything can be changed from the notebook and it is easier o run and see the live results instead of the terminal
 > Each fault index controls how many columns of the C_1 component of the FrodoKEM ciphertext are zeroed out before decapsulation.

 > **Warning:** The number of traces, the number of jobs, the fault indicies or the outputfiles should all be changed in the Makefile.